ChrisWhealy/edge-cdn-store/docs/explanation.md

 | `evicted_bytes`  | Monotonic | The total number of bytes removed from the cache                              |
 | `size_bytes`     | Variable  | The current size of the cache                                                 |

-These matrics are exposed in a format compatible with Prometheus and can be accessed via <http://localhost:8080/metrics>
+These metrics are exposed in a format compatible with Prometheus and can be accessed via <http://localhost:8080/metrics>

 The cache contents can be displayed via a bare-bones display <http://localhost:8080/cache>.

-## 5. Integrate well with the `pingora_cache` `EvictionManager`
+## 5. Integrate well with the Pingora `EvictionManager`

-The Pingora `EvictionManager` is invoked automatically by the Pingora `HttpCache` when it detects that the cache contents need to be altered.
+The `EvictionManager` is invoked automatically by the Pingora `HttpCache` when it detects that the cache contents need to be altered.
-Typically, the eviction manager decides that an object should be removed from the cache because some threshold has been exceeded.
+Typically, the eviction manager decides that an object should be removed from the cache because some time or size threshold has been exceeded.

 The eviction policy used by the `EvictionManager` is defined at the time the cache is created.
 In this demo, the "Least Recently Used" (LRU) policy has been chosen.